Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 - Information about how the above plots were produced is provided in [notebooks/explore_differences_in_gridded_datasets.ipynb](./notebooks/explore_upper_severn_high_flow_events.ipynb)

 ## 4.3 Carreg Wen case study

+Notably, when the the minimum distance to the nearest gauge jumped with the removal of a gauge nearby (_third panel_ of **Figure 10**)

 The rain gauge at Carreg Wen was not included in either the CEH-GEAR or HadUK-Grid.
 <img src="figures/upper_severn_floods/uppersevern_flood_event_mean_difference.png" width="700">